-My business is far from perfect.
+First off, my business is far from perfect.
 I have ups and downs, successes and failures.
 Three things go right and then four things go wrong!
 I’m constantly putting out fires.
-Can you relate?

-1. Cash Flow – My business almost always has some type of money coming in.
-That’s a good thing.
-But just like any other business, I always have expenses going out.
-One of my biggest struggles is managing my cash flow, so I can pay my business expenses and still have enough money left to support my standard of living.
+However, just like any other business, I always have expenses going out.
+One of my biggest struggles is managing my cash flow, so I can pay my business expenses on time and still have enough money left to support my standard of living.

 I’m getting better at managing my cash flow by keeping more money in my PayPal account and business checking account and only drawing out money twice a month for my personal expenses.
 I also have to watch how much inventory I purchase (and when I purchase it) so I don’t spend all my working capital.

-Finally, keep an updated monthly profit and loss statement, so you can track your monthly progress, and so you know where you business stands financially.
+Finally, keep an updated monthly profit and loss statement, so you can track your monthly progress, and so you know where your business stands financially.

-2. Delegating – I must admit, I am a “do it yourself” kind of guy.
-That has advantages that come with it, but it also means I am one man circus trying to get everything done myself.
-I guess my biggest issue with delegating to others is trust.
+I must admit I am a “do it yourself” kind of guy.
+That has several advantages that come with it, but it also means I am one-man circus trying to get everything done myself.
+I guess my biggest issue with delegating is trusting others.

 When it comes to my business, the only person I really trust is my wife.
 I’m worried someone will cheat me or ruin my reputation.
 During the past year, I’ve done a better job of delegating by having virtual assistants and hiring independent contractors to help with marketing campaigns, content creation, and small projects.